omnycms/omny-cms/README.md

 Omny CMS
 ========

-Omny is an open source CMS designed to support building web applications
+Omny is an open source CMS designed to support building web applications.